openstack/openstack-manuals/doc/networking-guide/source/scenario-ovs-providernet.rst

 infrastructure to handle switching and routing of network traffic.

 .. figure:: figures/scenario-provider-general.png
-   :alt: Provider OVS scenario - architecture overview
+   :alt: Provider Open vSwitch scenario - architecture overview

-   Provider OVS scenario - architecture overview
+   Provider Open vSwitch scenario - architecture overview

 The network architecture for a provider networking from the OpenStack perspective is fairly simple since the OpenStack cluster is being